 The green Lions Club bottles and stickers are also available directly from Lions Clubs.
 Call 0845 833 9502 for details of your local club.

-Advance Care Plan: for more information on advance future care planning, including educational videos and definitions.
+For more information on advance future care planning, including educational videos and definitions.

-Talk CPR Wales: for information and video resources on DNACPR conversations.
+For information and video resources on DNACPR conversations.

-Getting It Right: a brief update video presentation on the current law regarding DNACPR and Advance and Future Care Plans by barrister Alex Ruck Keene.
+A brief update video presentation on the current law regarding DNACPR and Advance and Future Care Plans by barrister Alex Ruck Keene.